james-villegas/local-sonar-mcp/README.md

     uv sync

-Create a .env file in the project root with your SonarQube credentials:
+Create a .env file in the project root with your SonarQube token and the SonarQube url:

     SONAR_TOKEN=your-sonarqube-token
     SONAR_URL=https://your-sonarqube-url